Tritlo/ghc/docs/users_guide/glasgow_exts.rst

         Relevant bindings include
           x :: a (bound at hole.hs:2:3)
           f :: a -> a (bound at hole.hs:2:1)
-        Valid substitutions include
+        Valid substitutions include x :: a (bound at hole.hs:2:3)
-              undefined :: forall (a :: TYPE r).
-GHC.Stack.Types.HasCallStack => a
-                (imported from ‘Prelude’ at hole.hs:1:1
-                (and originally defined in ‘GHC.Err’))

 Here are some more details: